Researching Medical Marijuana May Soon Get Easier

 "I am pleased that DEA is moving forward with its review of applications for those who seek to grow marijuana legally to support research," said Attorney General William Barr in the statement on Monday.

-Barr said the Department of Justice will continue to work to improve research opportunities wherever they can.
+Barr said the Department of Justice will continue to work to improve research opportunities wherever it can.

 Even as many states have legalized marijuana for recreational and medical use, scientists who want to conduct rigorous studies of the plant still have only one place where they can get it: a facility at the University of Mississippi, which contracts with the National Institute on Drug Abuse.